How do we classify ASN types?

 How do we categorize ASNs?

-Even though ASN data is largely collected from the public data sources like WHOIS data, we infer the AS type data.
+Even though ASN data is largely collected from public data sources like WHOIS data, we infer the AS type data.
 We use a statistical model that compares the behavior of specific ranges and compares them to a known baseline.

-Internally the AS prediction database model looks like this:
+Internally, the AS prediction database model looks like this:

 id type business education hosting isp